fabiana001/documentations/TimeseriesDbComparison.md

 # Timeseries databases comparison

+## InfluxDb
+Sharding feature is only for enterprise version.

 ## KairosDB
 KairosDB is a fast distributed scalable time-series database.
 It was initially a rewrite of the original OpenTSDB project, but evolved to a different system for which data management, data processing, and visualization are fully separated.